seanken/FivePrime/PeakCallingPipeline/README.md

 Code for the pipeline that takes in bamfiles from a given five prime method (mapped to the genome with STAR) and outputs peaks.

+Requires:
+1) python
+2) samtools
+3) bedtools (note: only works with certain versions of bedtools due to changes in the formatting/ parameters of the merge command.
+We used version 2.20.1)

+The required python packages (beyond what is included with base R) are:
+1) pybedtools

 #Pre Pipeline

 Before using the pipeline to call peaks, users must map the 5' RNA-Seq reads to the genome of interest.
 We performed this using star, and example script is included in this directory (Star.sh).
 The script takes 4 arguements: name of output, input file (a fastq file), a path to the genome being mapped to (in STAR index format), and the number of bases to soft clip at the 5' end.